adityaraj079/task/README.md

 ``
 replace 'Aditya' with your own user name

-4. The 5th contains the name the image to be used you can change that as per your requirements
+Step 4.
+The 5th contains the name the image to be used you can change that as per your requirements

+Step 5.
+Enjoy